r-dube/pickingflowers/india.md

 As a result, the vast majority of the Indian population agreed with the ban on Chinese mobile applications and contracts to Chinese companies operating in India \[9\].

 ## Soft ban
+As of this writing, India has not banned Huawei or ZTE from operating in India.
+However, the government has signalled its displeasure with the Chinese government, Chinese state directed companies such as Huawei and Chinese state owned enterprises such as ZTE on several occassions.
+As a result, all four of the major mobile operators in India have distanced themselves from Huawei and ZTE.

 ## References and notes
 \[1\]: List of Telecom Companies in India.
 Wikipedia.
 (Retrieved from https://en.wikipedia.org/wiki/List_of_telecom_companies_in_India#Mobile_operators on) November 12, 2021.